healthchecks/healthchecks/templates/docs/http_api.md

 * HTTP and HTTPS
 * HTTP 1.0, HTTP 1.1 and HTTP 2
 * IPv4 and IPv6
-* HEAD, GET, and POST requests methods.
-The HTTP POST requests can optionally include diagnostic information in the request body.
-If the request body looks like a UTF-8 string, SITE_NAME stores the request body (limited to the first 10KB for each received ping).
+* HEAD, GET, and POST request methods.
+For HTTP POST requests, clients can optionally include diagnostic information in the request body.
+If the request body looks like a UTF-8 string, SITE_NAME stores the request body (limited to the first PING_BODY_LIMIT_FORMATTED for each received ping).

 Successful responses will have the "200 OK" HTTP response status code and a short "OK" string in the response body.